Kasey James

-Kurt Sellers (born March 20, 1982), better known as Kasey/KC James or James Curtis, is an American retired professional wrestler who was best known for working in World Wrestling Entertainment.
+Kurt Sellers (born March 20, 1982), better known as Kasey/KC James or James Curtis, is an American retired professional wrestler.
+He is best known for his time in World Wrestling Entertainment (WWE).

 Career

-Early career
+Early career (2001–2004)

 James started his career along with CM Punk, Colt Cabana, Brad Bradley, and Adam Pearce under the training of Rockin' Randy and the NAWF.
 He also held the NAWF North American Title.

-International Wrestling Association
+International Wrestling Association (2004–2005)

 James also spent a lot of time in Puerto Rico for the IWA teaming with Glamour Boy Shane, Bison Smith, and Chet the Jet.
 He won the Intercontinental title and is a former three-time tag team champion.
 He was also a member of Savio Vega's La Compania and was managed by Jose Chapparo.
 KC James became infamous within the IWA when he brought in a wrestler named "Carlitos" to parody Carlito when he was still with the World Wrestling Council.
 James often called the fans in attendance "you puercos", which translates as "you pigs".
-He feuded with Miguel Pérez, Jr., Chicano, Slash Venom, Glamour Boy Shane, Rikishi, and Invader #1.
+He feuded with Miguel Pérez Jr., Chicano, Slash Venom, Glamour Boy Shane, Rikishi, and Invader #1.